MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - Require and audit SBOM files in software dependencies or produced as part of a build including OSS (open-source software).
 - Microsoft is standardizing on and recommends [SPDX (Software Package Data Exchange) version 2.2 or later | Linux Foundation](https://spdx.dev/specifications/) as the SBOM document format.
 - Build determinism can be used to independently produce bit-wise identical binaries and provide independent verifications of integrity:
-    - 1st party or 3rd party attestation of reproducibility
+    - First-party or third-party attestation of reproducibility
     - Other techniques such as binary signing via a trusted certificate source can also provide some assurances of binary integrity.

 **Additional resources**